Google Cloud Storage

 ## Setup

-By integrating your bucket into Datasaur, you would be able to create projects using your GCS bucket as the source for the project files.
+By integrating your bucket with Datasaur, you can create projects using files directly from your GCS bucket.

-2. Create a new bucket or choose the existing one that you want to integrate.
+2. Create a new bucket, or select an existing one you want to integrate with Datasaur.

-1. Open your team page, then go to **Settings** > **Integrations**.
+1. Open a new tab, then go to Datasaur and navigate to **Settings** **> External object storage**.

 7. Copy the **Service Account Email** from the form.

-#### 3. Setup Google Cloud Storage Bucket Permission
+#### 3. Set up Google Cloud Storage bucket permissions

-This step would allow Datasaur to access your bucket using the service account.
+This step allows Datasaur to access your bucket using the service account.

-2. Click on **Permissions** tab, then **Grant Access**.
+2. Open the **Permissions** tab, and click **Grant Access**.

-3. On the **New Principals** field, **paste** in the **Service Account Email** that you've copied before.
+3. In the **New principals** field, paste the **Service Account Email** copied earlier.

-4. On the role field, select **Storage Object Admin** (under Cloud Storage) predefined role.
+4. In the **Role** field, select **Storage Object Admin** (under Cloud Storage).

-5. Click on **Save** to finish setting up permissions.
+5. Click **Save** to finish setting up permissions.

-1. On the GCP console page, click on **Activate Cloud Shell** around the top right corner.
-The shell will be shown on the bottom of your page.
+1. On the GCP console, click **Activate Cloud Shell** in the top-right corner.
+The terminal will open at the bottom of the page.

-2. In the cloud shell, input this command to create a JSON file for the CORS configuration.
+2. In the cloud shell, run this command to create a JSON file for the CORS configuration:

 ```